LaRue family: History

 A few years later, the Lincoln family moved to a new home about five miles away, but Abraham often returned to visit Hodgen's grist mill, near his birthplace.
 At the time, Hodgen's Mill was owned by Robert and Sarah LaRue Hodgen.
 Abraham probably spent much of his time in the Hodgen home, which was right next to the mill.
-Abraham's schoolmate and childhood friend, Austin Gollaher, later wrote in his book The Boyhood of Abraham Lincoln that it was from "his mother and from Mrs. Hodgen Abraham learned his A B C's".
+Abraham's schoolmate and childhood friend, Austin Gollaher, later wrote in his book The Boyhood of Abraham Lincoln that it was from "his mother and from Mrs. Hodgen Abraham learned his A-B-C's".
 He also claimed that Sarah's son, John Hodgen, was Lincoln's "childhood hero".
 The Lincoln family eventually moved away to Indiana in 1816, when Abraham was nearly eight years old.
 He never again saw the place of his birth.
 Hodgen's Mill became the town of Hodgensville just a few years later.

 During the Civil War, the LaRue family was split in two.
 In the 1840 census it was listed that John LaRue owned two slaves.
 Most remained loyal to the Union, but several descendants served the Confederacy.
 On the Confederate side, one LaRue became a brigadier general, while another rose to the rank of major.
 Many others served in lesser positions and in the ranks of the Confederate Army.
 On the Union side, one man was about to be promoted to colonel when he was elected to serve in Congress.
 Several others served as captains and lieutenants, enough to "officer a regiment", according to Mather.

 Benjamin Hardin Helm was the son of Governor John LaRue Helm and the brother-in-law of Abraham Lincoln through his wife Emilie Todd, who was a half-sister of Mary Todd Lincoln.
 Helm and Lincoln were close friends before the outbreak of the Civil War, but were driven apart like so many other families at the time.
-Helm later joined the Confederacy, rose to the rank of brigadier general, and took command of the 1st Kentucky Brigade, better known as the Orphan Brigade.
+Helm later joined the Confederate Army, rose to the rank of brigadier general, and took command of the 1st Kentucky Brigade, better known as the Orphan Brigade.
 Helm was mortally wounded by a sharpshooter in the Battle of Chickamauga in 1863, while leading his men into action against a well-fortified Union line.
 Lincoln and Mary were greatly disturbed when they heard the news of the death of their old friend, and had to go into private mourning in the White House.
 Lincoln also allowed Helm's widow, Emilie, to pass through Union lines to visit him and his wife.

 Over the years, many LaRues went west, settling in Michigan, Iowa, Arkansas, Kansas, California, Texas, Oregon, and elsewhere.
 The most successful was Hugh McElroy LaRue, who followed the Oregon Trail and eventually settled in California, becoming one of the founding pioneers of Sacramento.
 In addition to raising crops and horses, Hugh served as sheriff of Sacramento County, member of the California Assembly, the director of the State Agricultural Association, a railroad commissioner and the president of the Sacramento Society of California Pioneers.